 What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

 The measures applied by the Fund are:

-- ESG assessment criteria, - ESG screening criteria, - a carbon intensity targeting lower than benchmark, - targets an ESG rating better than or equal to benchmark and - promotes good governance including social factors.
+- · ESG assessment criteria, - ESG screening criteria, - a carbon intensity targeting lower than benchmark, - promoting good governance including social factors.

 To complement this, we also utilise our active stewardship and engagement activities.